 Magnolia champaca (L.) Baill. ex Pierre

 Michelia champaca (basionym), Magnolia membranacea, Michelia champaca var. champaca, Michelia champaea, Michelia tsiampacca, Michelia tsiampacca var. champaca

 Color: Cream to yellow-orange

 Bloom Time: June to September

-Magnolia champaca is a large evergreen tree up to 164 feet (50 m) tall.
+Magnolia champaca is a large evergreen tree that grows up to 164 feet (50 m) tall.
 Its trunk can be up to 6.2 feet (1.9 m) in diameter.
 The tree has a narrow umbelliform crown.
-It has strongly fragrant flowers in varying shades of cream to yellow-orange, during June to September.
-The obovoid-ellipsoid carpels produce 2 to 4 seeds during September to October.
+It has strongly fragrant flowers in varying shades of cream to yellow-orange.
+They appear from June to September.
+The obovoid-ellipsoid carpels produce 2 to 4 seeds from September to October.

 USDA hardiness zone 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).

 How to Grow and Care

 Although different species of Magnolia can tolerate slightly different conditions.
 In general, they will do best with slightly acidic, moist, loose, well-draining soil.
 To mimic Magnolia's natural conditions, amend heavy soil with peat moss and compost.
 Grow best in Zones 7-10, depending on variety, with a few cultivars hardy to zone 5.
 Full sun to partial shade.
 Moist, peaty soil can help Magnolias tolerate full sun.
 If you're pushing the limits of cold tolerance, avoid planting Magnolias in southern exposure since the leaves can be damaged by winter sun and flowers may open prematurely.
 Magnolias benefit from irrigation in the first few years, and then they are tolerant of moderate drought.